department-of-veterans-affairs/vagov-content/pages/alt-covid-research-lp.md

 **Safety measures for VA research include:**

 - **Ethical guidelines and training.** We work to make sure that all members of our research teams act professionally at all times and follow the highest standards of quality and ethics in their work.
 - **Institutional review boards (IRBs).** Like all clinical research studies in the U.S., each VA study must go to an IRB before it can start.
 This is a group of people such as doctors, nurses, pharmacists, scientists, ethicists, and people from the local community who make sure that human research is well-planned and ethical.
-The IRB also reviews each study while it is going on to make sure volunteers are protected.
+The IRB also reviews each study while it's going on to make sure volunteers are protected.
-- **VA research and development (R&D) committee.** At VA,  we also have an R&D committee reviews the work and recommendations of the IRB and must also approve the research before our researchers can ask you to take part.
+- **VA research and development (R&D) committee.** At VA,  we also have an R&D committee that reviews the work and recommendations of the IRB and must also approve the research before our researchers can ask you to take part.
 - **Informed consent.** Before you join a study, the staff will explain all you need to know to decide if you want to join.
 They'll share information, including how the study will work, any possible risks, and how often you'll need to visit the study location.
 They'll also answer any questions you may have about the study.
 You must then sign an "informed consent" document confirming that you received and understood this information before agreeing to join.

 </div>